tobyhodges/fair-research-software/episodes/06-code-readability.md

 # In Python, inline comments begin with the `#` symbol and a single space.
 ```

-Again, there are few hard and fast rules to using comments, just apply your best judgment.
-But here are a few things to keep in mind when commenting your code:
+Here are a few things to keep in mind when commenting your code:

--   **Avoid using comments to explain *what* your code does.** If your code is too complex for other programmers to understand, consider rewriting it for clarity rather than adding comments to explain it.
+- Focus on the **why** and the **how** of your code - avoid using comments to explain **what** your code does.
+If your code is too complex for other programmers to understand, consider rewriting it for clarity rather than adding
--   Focus on the ***why*** and the ***how***.
+comments to explain it.
--   Make sure you're not reiterating something that your code already conveys on its own.
-Comments shouldn't echo your code.
+- Make sure you are not reiterating something that your code already conveys on its own.
+Comments should not echo your
+code.
--   Keep them short and concise.
+- Keep comments short and concise.
 Large blocks of text quickly become unreadable and difficult to maintain.
 - Comments that contradict the code are worse than no comments.
-Always make a priority of keeping comments up-to-date when code changes.
+Always make a priority of keeping comments up-to-date
+when code changes.

 ### Examples of unhelpful comments